mrcgrtz/styleguide/README.md

 # Coding Style Guide

 This is my personal frontend coding style guide.
 It is a living document and new ideas are always welcome.
-Please contribute.
+I do not intend to impose my style preferences on other people’s code or projects; if an existing common style exists, it should be respected.

 ## Table of contents